stossy11/JITStreamer-2.0/README.md

 # macOS
 open ~/.pymobiledevice3/
 ```
+on Windows you will need to go to your user folder and find the .pymobiledevice3 folder

 You should now find the file that should be a .plist file (example: 00001111-000A1100A11101A.plist ignore the _remote plist file)

 Send this file to your iDevice over AirDrop or Emailing it to yourself (Please compress the file before sending it to your iDevice)